 In the country where people consume more than 2.5 gallons of olive oil per year, it’s almost impossible to find a plate without at least a few drops of liquid gold.
 But when it comes to buying my own olive oil, I quickly realized there was quite the learning curve.

-There are dozens of olive varieties (over 260 it’s said!), a handful of vital quality buzzwords and more than 20 different Denomination of Origin Control zones (similar to the quality control regions in wine) to sort through.
+There are dozens of olive varieties (over 260!), a handful of vital quality buzzwords and more than 20 different Denomination of Origin Control zones (similar to the quality control regions in wine) to sort through.

 As the world’s largest olive oil producer (we make about 42% of the world’s olive oil– depending on the year), Spain has a huge variety of olive oils to choose from, many of which you can find overseas as well.
 From spicy and fresh bright green oils to fruity golden oils to processed cooking oils, here’s everything you need to know about Spanish olive oil.